mvtteoleo/PACS_PROJ/README.md

 NSSolver class is templated so that is able to solve the Poisson equation for pressure both using Spectral solver and a Multigrid solver.

-The C++ standard chpse is C++23, to manage the dependencies I here use nix, the only real dependency.
+The C++ standard of choice is C++23, to manage the dependencies I here use nix, the only real dependency.

 If one is missing nix can avoid installing it globally using [nix-portable](https://github.com/DavHau/nix-portable).